vSAN Space Efficiency Technologies

 Traditional storage array capacity is sometimes described in “raw” capacity, and sometimes in “usable” capacity.
 Raw capacity is finite based on the hardware in the array, but usable capacity can fluctuate.
 This fluctuation can occur depending on what data protection techniques are used.
 Any capacity overhead they incur is directly reflected in the amount of usable capacity.
 Data protection techniques are typically masked by the array, and vSphere uses only what is presented to it.
 An array with 100TB of capacity with only data mirroring in use would provide 50TB of usable capacity. vSAN differs from traditional storage, as the raw capacity is exposed directly in the vSAN datastore.
 Data protection in vSAN is configured through storage policies and is independently configurable per object.
 Effectively, the usable capacity changes depending on the policies applied to vSAN objects.

-In vSAN 6.2, a new Storage Policy Based Management (SPBM) rule, Fault Tolerance Method (FTM), has been added.
+vSAN offers different data placement schemes that can be assigned using a storage policy rule.
 This rule allows the choice of using either mirroring or erasure coding as a data protection method.
 As mentioned earlier, when using erasure coding data is broken apart and additional redundancy or parity is added for resiliency, and these components are distributed across multiple devices.
-The choice of FTM rule controls whether data is written in multiple full copies or is spread across multiple partial copies.
-The level of resiliency and the capacity consumed by an object is a result of the combined FTM rule and Failures to Tolerate (FTT) rule.
+The choice of data placement scheme controls whether data is written in multiple full copies or is spread across multiple partial copies.
+The level of resiliency and the capacity consumed by an object is a result of the data placement scheme used and Failures to Tolerate (FTT) rule.

 vSAN has historically required a minimum of 3 or more hosts to contribute storage to the distributed datastore in version 5.5 and 6.0 configurations.
 Version 6.1 added support for as few as 2 hosts contributing storage when using a witness appliance.

-Minimum host requirements for mirroring as a failure tolerance method used an algorithm of 2n+1 where an is the number of Failures to Tolerate.
+Minimum host requirements for mirroring as the data placement scheme uses an algorithm of 2n+1 where an is the number of Failures to Tolerate.
 For example, an FTT of 1 using the algorithm is 2(1)+1 is 3.
 This is the basis of the 3 host configuration minimum initially, and is still satisfied with 2 nodes when using a witness appliance.

-If a storage policy has the Failure Tolerance Method rule of RAID-5/6 (Erasure Coding), then data is placed in a 3 + 1 arrangement.
+If a storage policy uses RAID-5/6 (Erasure Coding), then data is placed in a 3 + 1 arrangement.
 This can be configured along with an FTT=1 rule or not.
 This is because the RAID-5/6 (Erasure Coding) rule will default to 3 + 1 data arrangement.
 This means that either 4 hosts

 or 4 fault domains are required for this rule to be satisfied.
 Any one of the 4 hosts can fail, and all of the data is still present and available, albeit no longer redundant due to the loss of one device.

-In the case where the Failure Tolerance Method rule is set to RAID-5/6 (Erasure Coding) combined with FTT=2, data will be placed in a 4 + 2 pattern across hosts.
+In the case where RAID-5/6 (Erasure Coding) use used with FTT=2, data will be placed in a 4 + 2 pattern across hosts.
 In the event of a host failure, data is still available, and data is still protected from an additional failure.
-Table 1 details host and fault domain requirements for different Failure Tolerance Methods.
+Table 1 details host and fault domain requirements for different data placement schemes.